Credit Cards Credit Card Rewards

 And with the Amex trifecta, you can earn a huge number of Membership Rewards points in a hurry.
 With these three cards, you could earn maximum rewards in your major spending categories, then have a "catch-all" card to earn 2X on all non-bonus spend.

-The Amex Platinum earns 5X on flights booked directly with airlines or with Amex Travel as well as on prepaid hotels, while the Amex Gold gives cardholders 4X on worldwide dining (unlimited) and at U.S. supermarkets (up to $25,000 per year).
+The Amex Platinum earns 5X on flights booked directly with airlines or with Amex Travel as well as on prepaid hotels, while the Amex Gold gives cardholders 4X on restaurants worldwide (up to $50,000 per year, after that 1X) and 4X at U.S. supermarkets (up to $25,000 per year, after that 1X).
 The Blue Business Plus can fill in the gaps by receiving 2X points on the remainder of your spending (up to the first $50,000 spent).

 To put it all together, you can use the Amex Platinum and Amex Gold for their bonus categories, then the Blue Business Plus for everything else.
 Once you've maxed out the $25,000 in U.S. supermarket spend on the Amex Gold, switch additional grocery purchases to the Blue Business Plus.